seankross/seankross.github.io/about/index.md

 # Work

-I work in the [UCSD Design Lab](http://designlab.ucsd.edu/) where I'm advised by [Philip Guo](http://pgbovine.net/).
+I work in the [UC San Diego Design Lab](http://designlab.ucsd.edu/) where I'm advised by [Philip Guo](http://pgbovine.net/).
 In the past I've worked at the [Johns Hopkins Data Science Lab](http://jhudatascience.org/), the [University of Maryland Institute for Advanced Computer Studies](http://www.umiacs.umd.edu/),